Asymptotic Dirichlet problem for A-harmonic and minimal graph equations in Cartan-Hadamard manifolds: Introduction

 \begin{theorem} Let $M$ be a Cartan-Hadamard manifold of dimension $n\ge 3$ satisfying the curvature assumption \eqref{curv_ass_minim2} for all $2$-planes $P\subset T_{x}M$, with $x\in M\setminus B(o,R_0)$.
 Then the asymptotic Dirichlet problem for the minimal graph equation \eqref{Mequ} is uniquely solvable for any boundary data $f\in C\bigl(\partial_\infty M\bigr)$. \end{theorem}

-In Theorem~\ref{thmharm} above $\alpha$ and $\beta$ are so-called structural constants of the operator $\cA$; see \ref{subsec_A-harm} for details.
-We notice that the Laplace-Beltrami operator corresponds to the case $p=2$ and $\alpha=\beta=1$, and therefore is covered by Theorem~\ref{thmharm} in dimensions $n>2$.
-Thus we obtain a generalization to higher dimensions of a recent result by Neel \cite{Neel}.
-The curvature upper bound \eqref{curv_ass_minim2} appears also in a recent paper \cite{RTgeomdedi} where Ripoll and Telichevesky solved the asymptotic Dirichlet problem for the minimal graph equation on rotationally symmetric Hadamard surfaces.
+We notice that the Laplace-Beltrami operator corresponds to the case $p=2$ and $\alpha=\beta=1$, and therefore is covered by Theorem~\ref{thmharm} in dimensions $n\ge 3$.
+Thus we obtain a generalization to higher dimensions of a recent result by Neel \cite{Neel}. \begin{corollary} Let $M$ be a Cartan-Hadamard manifold of dimension $n\ge 3$ satisfying the curvature assumption \eqref{curv_ass_minim2} for all $2$-planes $P\subset T_{x}M$ that contain the radial vector $\nabla r(x)$, with $x\in M\setminus B(o,R_0)$.
+Then the asymptotic Dirichlet problem for the Laplace-Beltrami equation is uniquely solvable for any boundary data $f\in C\bigl(\partial_\infty M\bigr)$. \end{corollary} The curvature upper bound \eqref{curv_ass_minim2} appears also in a recent paper \cite{RTgeomdedi} where Ripoll and Telichevesky solved the asymptotic Dirichlet problem for the minimal graph equation on rotationally symmetric Hadamard surfaces.
 Notice that dimension $n=2$ is excluded in Theorem~\ref{thmmin}.
 However, we believe that the result holds also in the 2-dimensional setting.

-We point out that our curvature assumptions are in a sense optimal.
-Assume that
+We point out that our curvature assumptions, in particular the upper bounds, are in a sense optimal.
+Indeed, in \cite{march} March characterized the existence of nonconstant bounded harmonic functions on rotationally symmetric Riemannian manifolds $M=(\R^n,g)$, where the Riemannian metric $g$ is given in polar coordinates as